 Greenbriar Center is an average-sized nursing home in Youngstown, Ohio.
-Our grading system was not very kind to this facility, as it received an overall grade of F. In our grading scheme, this is one of the bottom five rated nursing homes in Youngstown.
-With more than 20 other nursing homes in the city, you should be able to do better.
+Our grading system was not very kind to this facility, as it received an overall grade of F. In our grading scheme, this is one of the bottom three nursing homes in Youngstown based on the data we assessed.
+With so many other nursing homes in the city, you should be able to do better.
 Finally, we were surprised to learn that this nursing home earned a decent score in our long-term care category.
 We provide additional information on this category below.

 - Nursing Home